qubard/jpeg-decompressor/README.md

 # How does it work?

-It's basically an autoencoder (convnet + batchnorm + residual connections) trained on noisy images and their denoised counterparts.
+It's basically an autoencoder (convnet + batchnorm + residual connections) trained on noisy images generated using CIFAR-10 and their denoised counterparts.

 # Dependencies